Student found with loaded gun at Vero Beach High School

 An 18-year-old student was found in possession of a loaded gun Friday at Vero Beach High School, according to the Indian River County Sheriff's Office.

-According to a post on the school district's Facebook page, they received a tip that a student was suspected of having a weapon in their backpack.
+The school district said in a post on its Facebook page that they received a tip that a student was suspected of having a weapon in their backpack.

 The student was later investigated and questioned by school resource deputies and school officials.